patrykpilek/apis-php/README.md

   - add a refresh endpoint and validate the refresh token in the request
   - validate the user in the refresh token using the database
   - issue a new access token and refresh token to the authenticated user
+  - create a table to store a refresh token whitelist